-I can safely say that it was my least enjoyable experience on Kilimanjaro – and given that I still occasionally suffer from altitude sickness, fellow AMS sufferers will have some idea of how miserable a climb it must have been.
+I can safely say that it was my least enjoyable experience on Kilimanjaro.
+And given that I still occasionally suffer from altitude sickness, fellow AMS sufferers will have some idea of how miserable a climb it must have been.

 (In case you’re wondering, the five-year-old in question did not merit a place in the record books as he and his siblings were carried for much of the way on the shoulders of porters.)

-Please, only arrange for your child to join you on Kilimanjaro if you are sure that they want to.
-And that your motivations for taking them up are sound.
+Check, too, that your motivations for taking them up are sound.
 Because Kilimanjaro is not the place to act out with your son or daughter your own thwarted ambitions of climbing Africa’s highest mountain as a child.

-I personally think unless the child has said that he or she wants to climb Kilimanjaro – and repeated this desire on a regular basis – then you shouldn’t be taking them on the mountain.
+I personally think unless the child has said, independently, that he or she wants to climb Kilimanjaro, then you shouldn’t be taking them on the mountain.
 In other words, the desire has to come from them.

-Tell them that they will have to sleep in a tent, that they’ll have to walk for hours each day, and that it’s going to get very, very cold.
-Tell them, too, that they are probably going to have to walk through the night, and that they will probably get a headache, and that it’s going to be so cold then that their water bottles will freeze.
-And they may not feel hungry, or even if they do they may not like the food they’re served.
+Tell them that they will have to sleep in a tent, and that they’ll have to walk for hours each day.
+Explain to them, too, that it’s going to get very, very cold.
+Discuss with them, too, that they are probably going to have to walk through the night.
+That they will probably get a headache.
+And that it’s going to be so cold that their water bottles will freeze.
+And that they may not feel hungry, or, if they do, they may not like the food they’re served.
 And that there’s a high chance of failure – and worse.